s-swart/chatbot-content/README.md

 ### `scripts/`
 Contains utility scripts:
-- `sync-resume-blurbs.ts` – Reads `resume-blurbs.md`, generates embeddings, syncs them to Supabase with deduplication and cleanup
+- `sync-resume-blurbs.ts` – Reads `resume-blurbs.md`, generates embeddings, syncs them to Supabase with deduplication and cleanup.
+This script should be adapted to embed from the metadata JSON instead of re-generating chunks from scratch.
 - `test-semantic-search.ts` – Tests how a query matches stored vectors
 - `test-openai.ts` – Validates OpenAI key and embedding access
+- `generate-embeddings-metadata.ts` – Breaks markdown into chunks and uses GPT to assign section labels and recency weights.
+Uses `config.ts` for persona and employer context.

 ### `supabase/`
 Contains Supabase schema and migrations: